 This plant is a double-whammy!
 Grow Quinoa as an ornamental for its stunning blooms and then harvest the seeds for a shelf-stable superfood!

-Our Quinoa mix began from several varieties and was grown with low water input.
+In 2017, all four original varieties in the mix were grown with low water input.
 The most drought-tolerant plants survived and their seeds have been saved into this mix.
 These lambsquarters relatives also make a showy ornamental plant, producing gorgeous, voluptuous flower heads in shades of pink, orange, and red, predominantly a lovely pink-burgundy, followed by rich, nutrient-dense seeds.
 Plants reach 3-5' tall.120 days.
-A mix of open-pollinated varieties.

 Seeds grown by Flowers with Rye in Boise, Idaho.